Vitamin B6 for Nausea: Dosage, Timing, and Safety Tips

 Understanding Vitamin B6 and Its Role in Nausea Relief

-When you’re grappling with nausea, understanding how Vitamin B6 can help may make a significant difference in your comfort.
-This essential vitamin plays a vital role in neurotransmitter function, particularly in the production of serotonin, which helps regulate mood and nausea.
+Vitamin B6 plays a key role in neurotransmitter function, particularly in producing serotonin, which helps regulate both mood and nausea.

 1. For adults: 10–25 mg per day can help manage nausea.